staceyJayneLewis/little-hatchlings/README.md

 ### Returning Site Users

-- As a returning site user, I would like to regularly see updated images, so that I can see any photos of my child having fun at the nursery.
 - As a returning site user, I would like to check if there are nursery centres near me if I move home, so that I can change the location of the nursery to a closer one.
-- As a returning site user, I would like to have easy access to social media links, so that I can share any feedback or share the nursery images that have my child in.
+- As a returning site user, I would like to have easy access to social media links, so that I can share any feedback or share the nursery images that has my child in.
-- As a returning site user, I would like to see a future feature where you can have your own account on the website and sign in to a platform which gets updated with your childs daily report such as nappy changes, medicines given, what food they have had etc.
+- As a returning site user, I would like to have a mobile friendly design so that I can visit the website on my mobile or tablet aswell as desktop.

-### Site Admin

-- As a site administrator, I should be able to add as many gallery photos, so that I can update them when needed without it compromising the layout of the design.
-- As a site administrator, I should be able to easily update information, so that I can regularly update the website when necessary.
-- As a site administrator, I should be able to keep the website secure, so that I can make sure no hackers access the site.
-- As a site administrator, I should be able to add new features to develop the website design if necessary.
-- As a site administrator, I should be able to troubleshoot any issues if they arise so that the website is back live as quickly as possible.

 ## Wireframes